Yugma2605/gRPCrypto/README.md

-# Project Pluto - Fullstack Coding Assessment

-## Purpose
-Welcome!
-This assessment is a practical preview of life as a Fullstack Engineer at Project Pluto.
-You'll use our standard tech stack to build a simplified data processing pipeline, mirroring the kinds of challenges our team solves every day.
-This is a great opportunity for you to showcase your engineering skills on a project that’s representative of our work.

-## Task
+## Project Description
-Your task is to build a full-stack web application that streams real-time cryptocurrency prices from https://tradingview.com.
+A full-stack web application that streams real-time cryptocurrency prices from https://tradingview.com.
 The application will consist of a Node.js backend and a Next.js frontend.

 A demonstration of the expected functionality is available in the video file `demo.gif` file in this repository.